aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

             }
         }

-In the above example, the definition of C can also be used for a relation, :math:`R`, that is a subset of the Cartesian product :math:`S \times T \times U`.
-The definition of D cannot be used for a relation, so it must be rewritten:
+In the example above, the definition of ``C`` can also be used for a relation, :math:`R`, that is a subset of the Cartesian product :math:`S \times T \times U`.
+The definition of ``D`` cannot be used for a relation, so it must be rewritten:

     .. code-block:: aimms